Straight to Hell (The Clash song): Alternative version

-The Combat Rock version of the song had a duration of 5:30 minutes.
-This version was edited down from the original track, which lasted almost 7 minutes.
+The duration of the Combat Rock version of the song is 5:30.
+This version was edited from the original track, which lasted almost seven minutes.
 The original track featured extra lyrics and a more prominent violin part.

-The decision to edit the song down from 7:00 down to 5:30 was part of the early 1982 mixing sessions whereby The Clash and Glyn Johns edited Combat Rock down from a 77-minute double album down to a 46-minute single album.
+The edit occurred during the early 1982 mixing sessions in which the Clash and Glyn Johns reduced Combat Rock from a 77-minute double album to a 46-minute single album.

-The full, unedited version of "Straight to Hell" can be found on the Clash on Broadway and Sound System box sets.
+The full, unedited version of "Straight to Hell" may be found on the Clash on Broadway and Sound System box sets.